nomadicGopher/Habits/README.md

 > [!IMPORTANT]
-> habits is in a pre-alpha state, and only suitable for use by developers.
+> Habits is in a pre-alpha state, and only suitable for use by developers.
 >
 > **Progress to MVP**
 > ░░░░░░░░░░ (0%) <!--█-->